 Co-infections are the simultaneous presence of two or more infections in a patient.
-Approximately five percent of the chlamydia cases had a co-infection with gonorrhea.
+Approximately three percent of the chlamydia cases had a co-infection with gonorrhea.

-In 2022, almost two-thirds of chlamydia cases were reported in the <25 age group.
+In 2023, over three-fifths of chlamydia cases were reported in the <25 age group.